A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Discussion

-Direct N-body simulations \citep{Dodge2023MNRAS.518.2870D} show that GSE could tilt the Galactic disk effectively if not destroy it.
-However, GSE-like major merger, which significantly changes the DM halo globally, usually results in co-alignment of the disk and DM halo \citep{Dillamore2022MNRAS.513.1867D}, similar to the tilt we observed at $t>6$ Gyr ago in TNG50 501208.
-We suggest that Sagittarius could be the promising candidate that induced the disk tilting to the vertical alignment, i.e., the tilt at $t<6$ Gyr ago in TNG50 501208.
-In real cases, the torques of multiple mergers could have worked together, and also with the accretion of unbound DM \citep{Genel2010ApJ...719..229G}.
-A diagram is included in Fig.\ref{fig:mw_disk} to illustrate the structure evolution we proposed for the Milky Way.
-The current disk-halo orientation of the Milky Way may not be fully stable; the disk could still be tilting.
-Although there are currently no direct observational constraints, the model of the stream Pal 5's tidal tails favors a tilting rate of $15\degree$ per Gyr for the Milky Way disk \citep{Nibauer2024ApJ...969...55N}, supporting our scenario.
+A diagram is included in Fig.\ref{fig:mw_disk} to illustrate the structural evolution we propose for the Milky Way.
+The current disc-halo orientation of the Milky Way may not be fully stable; the disc could still be tilting.
+Although there are currently no direct observational constraints, the model of the stream Pal 5's tidal tails favours a tilting rate of $15\degree$ per Gyr for the Milky Way disc \citep{Nibauer2024ApJ...969...55N}, supporting our scenario.